MilesWilford/ready-made/README.md

-Modified HTML5 Boilerplate Kickstart for Nanoc using SASS
+Modified HTML5 Boilerplate Kickstart for nanoc using SASS
 ==========
 Miles Wilford

+This project has grown practically into a full framework, but whatever.

 This is the "default" static site project I use with nanoc.
-It's built off of an HTML5 Boilerplate via Initilizer with t he following settings:
+It's built off of an HTML5 Boilerplate via Initilizer with the following settings:

 No HTML/CSS Template
 * Just HTML5shiv